The best notebooks for photographers in 2023

 Size

 The size of your notebook matters for a few reasons.
 First, if you are going to use it to take notes while shooting–which we recommend–it needs to be small enough to take with you easily.
-Too large of a notebook will be cumbersome to carry around, and you will likely find yourself it behind as a result.
+Too of a notebook will be cumbersome to carry around, and you will likely find yourself leaving it behind as a result.

 On the other hand, if a notebook is too small, you may not have enough room to take the notes you want without using multiple pages per outing.
 That may be fine for some, but it is a factor to consider.